naturehike cloud up review

 Under a terrible wind storm in the Arctic Circle in Norway, a pole snapped and tore the flysheet.
 The pole was irreparably broken in two, with small splinters.

-Naturehike anyway, replaced the flysheet in a few days and even gave us a contribution for the nights we couldn’t camp and had to pay for accommodation.
+Naturehike, anyway, replaced the flysheet within a few days and even contributed to the nights we couldn’t camp and had to pay for accommodation.

 Naturehike Cloud Up Materials

-Like most Naturehike tents, the Cloud Up comes in two different versions which differ in materials.
+Like most Naturehike tents, the Cloud Up comes in two versions that differ in materials.
 A cheaper 210T polyester fabric or a slightly more pricey 20D nylon version.

-When we see 20D nylon we are watching a nylon fabric where the D stands for denier, so 20D stands for 20 denier nylon.
+When we see 20D nylon, we are looking at a nylon fabric where the D stands for denier, so 20D is 20 denier nylon.

 20D is lighter and more durable for its weight.
-20D nylon has a waterproofness rate of 4000mm, which means it can withstand a 4-meter (4000mm) column of water before it starts to leak through the fabric.
+20D nylon has a waterproofness rating of 4000mm, meaning it can withstand a 4-meter (4000mm) column of water before it starts to leak through the fabric.

-210T polyester can only resist a 3000mm water pressure, despite being quite a lot thicker.
+210T polyester can only withstand 3000mm of water pressure, despite being much thicker.

 One downside of 20D is its slipperiness.
 It’s very common to find yourself sliding around a 20D tent floor – which is very annoying when your tent is pitched on slightly sloppy terrain.

-Moreover, nylon dries much faster compared to polyester, thanks to its being thinner and more breathable.
+Moreover, nylon dries much faster than polyester, thanks to its thinner, more breathable nature.

-The inner igloo is the same in all CLoud-Up models, made of high-density mesh and nylon only for the floor and lower sides.
+The inner igloo is the same across all Cloud-Up models, made of high-density mesh and nylon, with nylon only on the floor and lower sides.

 Poles are made of 7001 Aluminum alloy, lightweight, flexible, and reasonably strong.
-The pegs have a crossed section and are also quite sturdy, it’s rare to bend one and they can always be put back in shape with a hammer or a hard rock.
+The pegs have a cross-section and are quite sturdy; it’s rare to bend one, and they can always be put back in shape with a hammer or a hard rock.

 Naturehike Cloud Up 4-seasons VS 3-seasons

-The only difference between the 4-season and 3-season versions of the Cloud-Up is the presence of what Naturehike likes to call a “skirt”.
+The only difference between the 4-season and 3-season versions of the Cloud-Up is the presence of a “skirt” that Naturehike calls a “skirt”.

-This is simply an extension of the fly sheet that extends to the lower part all the way to the ground – while the 3-season version ends a few centimeters above the ground allowing for air exchange.
+This is simply an extension of the fly sheet that reaches the lower part of the tent, all the way to the ground, while the 3-season version ends a few centimeters above the ground, allowing for air exchange.

 This simple expedient is meant to insulate the inner igloo from the air outside by reducing, or totally blocking, the flow of external air – the good thing is… it works.

-The long gown of the rainfly acts as a wall insulating the air inside from the outdoor environment.
-As you stay inside your tent, your breath and overall body heat warm up the air inside, raising the tent’s inner temperature.
+As you stay inside your tent, your breath and body heat warm the air inside, raising the tent’s internal temperature.

-The more experienced of you might have a word floating around your mind: condensation.
+The more experienced among you might have a word floating around your mind: condensation.

 The good thing is that the condensation remains on the flysheet walls and never drips, so you and your gear won’t get wet, just a bit more humid.